druid-io/druid-io.github.io/community/index.md

 warrant additional design and compatibility review.
 Such pull requests require design approvals from three different committers (one of them could also be the author of the pull request).
-For those, it can help to discuss things on the [druid-development list](https://groups.google.com/d/forum/druid-development) or a github issue beforehand.
+For those, it can help to discuss things on the Druid development list [dev@druid.apache.org](https://lists.apache.org/list.html?dev@druid.apache.org) or a github issue beforehand.

 In general please follow the [contributing guidelines](https://github.com/apache/incubator-druid/blob/master/CONTRIBUTING.md) when sending in pull requests.
 This will help review proceed as quickly as